sweetzinc/duo-helpa/README.md

 Because this is a learning project, I want to use things that are already familiar to me.
 * Python based
 * Use "Gradio" and Gemini API
-* I want to host it on huggingface's private space.
+* Will be hosted on huggingface's private space.